Fried Zucchini

 Type your email below and I’ll send it to you!
 As a bonus, you’ll receive recipes, shop specials, and more.

-Is there anything more satisfying than transforming fresh summer zucchini into crispy fried zucchini sticks that rival even the best french fries?!!
-I got on the fried zucchini bandwagon this summer when I had the best version of these I’d ever eaten at the food truck over at our local treasure, Bear Creek Organic Farm.
-What made them so great was the crispy exterior in every bite, the just-right saltiness (but not overly), and the dip alongside (their Black Garlic Everything Sauce, ohmygoodness, wish you could taste it!).
+I got on the fried zucchini bandwagon last summer when I had the best version of these I’d ever eaten at the food truck over at our local treasure, Bear Creek Organic Farm.
+What made them so great was the crispy exterior in every bite, the just-right saltiness (but not overly), and the dip alongside (their Black Garlic Everything Sauce, oh my goodness, wish you could taste it!).

 Did I write and ask them for the recipe?!
 You bet I did.
 And I received a generous response!
 So my recipe is based on theirs, an easy homemade zucchini recipe that will guide you through the process, focusing on tips for breading and frying to achieve crisp, golden brown perfection.

-Ingredients for fried zucchini on a marble countertop
+Ingredients for fried zucchini on a marble countertop.

-Information about the Ingredients
+Information About the Ingredients

-Spices.
-Use your imagination here!
-I add black pepper, sumac and granulated garlic powder along with fine sea salt to level up the breading flavor.
+• Spices – Use your imagination here!
+I add black pepper, sumac, and granulated garlic powder along with fine sea salt to level up the breading flavor.
 Add paprika or even chili powder or cayenne for a spicy touch.
-You can also add a little parmesan cheese to the breadcrumbs (2 tablespoons finely grated).
+You can also add a little Parmesan cheese to the breadcrumbs (2 tablespoons finely grated).

-Handling the Zucchini
+A Note on Handling the Zucchini

-Many recipes call for drawing out the water in the zucchini before frying to prevent sogginess.
-I’ve tried it with and without this additional step and did not find enough difference to call for it in my recipe.
-If you want to try it, you can slice the zucchini into the batons (sticks), dust with a little salt, and let them sit on paper towels for about 15-20 minutes.
-After salting, pat the batons (or zucchini slices) dry thoroughly to remove as much excess moisture as possible.
 Another method that my friends at Bear Creek use is cutting away the line of seeds from the zucchini center.
 You can do this after the batons are cut.
-Again, I tested both with and without cutting the seed line from the middle and the results were equally as good!
+Again, I tested both with and without cutting the seed line from the middle, and the results were equally as good!
+In other words: not necessary.

 Crispy Frying Expert Tips

-• Set up an assembly line: Set up shallow plates or a shallow bowl for each, with flour, beaten eggs, and breadcrumb mixture separately, for efficient coating.
+• Set up an assembly line: Set up shallow plates or a shallow bowl for each, with flour, beaten eggs, and a breadcrumb mixture separately, for efficient coating.

-• Avoid Excess Coating: Shake off any excess flour and any excess bread crumb as you go.
+• Avoid Excess Coating: Shake off any excess flour and any excess bread crumbs as you go.
 The flour step is to create a very light coating on the zucchini, not a thick coating.

-Fried zucchini sticks on a paper towel lined blue and white plate
+Fried zucchini sticks on a paper towel lined blue and white plate.

 Air Fryer Fried Zucchini